 1. Read the above eligibility criteria

-2. Check you are applying for a course which is eligible for a VET Student Loan
+2. Check you are applying for a course which is approved for a VET Student Loan

-3. Check the 2018 Schedule of Fees (New students) for the course and location where you wish to study
+3. Check the current Schedule of Fees (New students) for the course and location where you wish to study

 4. Read the full VET Student Loan Student Entry Procedure

 You can find more information about VET Student Loans on the Department of Education and Training website or call the student hotline on 13 38 73